Walthamstow: Cinema

 UCKG failed to gain planning permission to convert the building from Waltham Forest Council and later from the then Secretary of State for Communities and Local Government, Eric Pickles.
 In 2014 the building was sold to a pub company who set up a bar in the grand foyer and began bringing it back into use as a venue.
 In 2019 Waltham Forest Council purchased the former auditorium with the intention of opening it as an entertainment venue in 2022.

 The Empire cinema, a separate new multiplex, opened in December 2014 on Walthamstow market.
+It closed on 7 July 2023 when the chain went into administration.
+The cinema was subsequently badly damaged, and all the screens ripped, during an illegal rave in September 2023.